raisedwizardry/N64brew-GameJam2024-UndergroundGrind/README.md

 Please ensure that you are using the **latest** `preview` branch of Libdragon, that you have [Tiny3D](https://github.com/HailToDodongo/tiny3d) installed, and that you are able to compile this ROM without issues.
 This template has both an OpenGL and [Tiny3D](https://github.com/HailToDodongo/tiny3d) example game.
 We also recommend that you fork this repository so that you can then perform a pull request for your final project (although you will lose the ability to make your repository private).

-Please note that the menu provided by the template **is not final** and will be changed in the final ROM.

 ### Starting a new minigame